scottkerstetter/py_bau_cua_tom_ca/README.md

 # Bầu Cua Tôm Cá: A Lunar New Year Game
-This is a python-based version of a Vietnamese gambling game, [Bầu Cua Tôm Cá](https://en.wikipedia.org/wiki/Bầu_cua_cá_c%E1%BB%8Dp), that can be played in the command-line.
-The game is played during Vietnamese Lunar New Year celebrations known as [Tết](https://en.wikipedia.org/wiki/Tết).
+This is a python-based version of a Vietnamese gambling game, [Bầu Cua Tôm Cá](https://en.wikipedia.org/wiki/Bầu_cua_cá_c%E1%BB%8Dp), that is played during Vietnamese Lunar New Year celebrations known as [Tết](https://en.wikipedia.org/wiki/Tết).
+This game can be run in your command line.

 ## Rules
 The game is played with three six-sided dice and board or mat with six spaces.
 Each space on the board has one of six characters: gourd, crab, shrimp, fish, deer or rooster.
 On each di, each face also shows one of these characters.
 The objective of the game is to win money by betting on which space's character will be rolled by the dice.